-If parents, relatives, and/or friends contribute to the ministry with a preference for a child's trip expenses and the ministry pays the trip expenses, these contributions are generally taxdeductible, if the minor significantly contributes to the trip purposes.
+If parents, relatives, and/or friends contribute to the ministry with a preference for a child's trip expenses and the ministry pays the trip expenses, these contributions are generally tax-deductible, if the minor significantly contributes to the trip purposes.

-Funding based on gifts restricted for particular trip participants.
-A giver may express a preference for a particular trip recipient, but if a giver expresses a restriction for a certain trip recipient, the gift is generally an earmarked gift.
+• Funding based on gifts restricted for particular trip participants.
+A giver may express a preference to support a particular trip recipient, but if a giver expresses a restriction for a certain trip recipient, the gift is generally an earmarked gift.
 If so, the gift may not qualify for a charitable deduction and should generally not be accepted (or not acknowledged as a charitable gift if accepted).

 Sponsors of short-term mission trips generally should not accept gifts earmarked for individuals because the gifts are not consistent with the ministry's tax-exempt purposes.
-An earmarked gift is a transfer that is intended to benefit an individual, not the ministry ("for Joe Smith's trip costs").
+An earmarked gift is a transfer that is intended to benefit an individual, not the ministry ("for Joe Smith").
 It is a transfer over which the ministry does not have sufficient discretion and control.
+For example, in the short-term mission trip context, if the ministry accepted a gift restricted for a particular trip participant, the ministry would not have the freedom to use the funds given for another trip participant who fell short of the financial goal for the trip.

-Earmarked gifts (for personal benefit of missionaries) should generally not be accepted by a ministry sponsoring a mission trip.
+Earmarked gifts (rerstricted for personal benefit of missionaries) should generally not be accepted by a ministry sponsoring a mission trip.